-All sub-surface utility models shall be created in a structured and hierarchical manner with the intended purpose of allowing specific areas of the model to be editable without the need for the whole model to be 'reserved' or 'checked out' to a single party.
+All services and utility models shall be created in a structured and hierarchical manner with the intended purpose of allowing specific areas of the model to be editable without the need for the whole model to be 'reserved' or 'checked out' to a single party.
+Where the Quality Level varies along an alignment the model shall be broken down accordingly.
+A section of a model with QL-B may appear to be separate from a QL-A model.
+This is considered best practice as it alerts other users of the data to the varying confidence in the spatial position.